atomicfruitcake/earthquake_risk_assessment/README.md

 - python == 3.13.2
 - pip == 23.2.1

+or

+- docker == 27.5.1

-Please note lower versions of Python may work, but your mileage may vary
+Please note lower versions of these Python may work, but mileage may vary

 ## Installing dependencies
 From the root of this directory run